 - Set aside ½ cup of the toasted flour for coating.

-- Lower the heat to low and mix in ¼ cup of tapioca flour with the toasted flour.
-Keep stirring to blend them well.
-After about 2 minutes, you can go ahead and turn off the heat.
+- Reduce the heat to low and stir in ¼ cup of tapioca flour with the toasted rice flour.
+Keep mixing for about 2 minutes until well combined, then turn off the heat.

-- Place your sheet of parchment paper or banana leaf on a flat surface.
-Using a fine-mesh strainer, evenly dust a third of the toasted flour across it.Be sure to leave a border around the edges without flour, adjusting the width based on how thick you want your Espasol to be spread.
+- Place a 12x12 inch piece of parchment paper (or banana leaf) on a flat surface.
+Using a fine-mesh strainer, sprinkle about a third of the reserved toasted flour evenly across the paper.Leave a little space around the edges without flour, depending on how thick you want your espasol to be.

 - Pour the wet ingredients into the pan with the remaining flour.
-Turn the heat to medium and mix everything together until smooth.
+Set the heat to medium and mix everything together until smooth.

-- Generously dust the top with toasted flour.
-Then, cut the dough into pieces using a knife or dough scraper.
-Roll each piece in more toasted flour for an extra coating, shaking off any excess.
+- Generously dust the top of the dough with toasted flour.
+Then, cut the dough into rectangular or cylindrical pieces (depending on your preference), using a knife or dough scraper.
+Roll each piece in more toasted flour, shaking off any extra flour.
+Serve and enjoy!

 Notes

-- Glutinous rice flour: This is sticky rice or sweet rice flour that becomes sticky and chewy when cooked.
+- Glutinous rice flour: This type of flour is made from sticky or sweet rice.
+It becomes chewy and sticky when cooked.

-- Tapioca flour: I'm adding a little bit to achieve a chewier, more elastic texture.
-If you don't have it, you can replace it with the same amount of glutinous rice flour instead.
+- Tapioca flour: I add a little bit of this for a chewier, more elastic texture.
+If you don’t have it, you can replace it with the same amount of glutinous rice flour.

-- Ube: This is purple yam that's brightly colored and has a sweet, earthy taste.
-I've used purple sweet potatoes as a substitute—they are so similar you might not notice the difference.
-You can also use frozen ube or Ube Halaya, but reduce the sugar by ¼ cup.
+- Ube: This purple yam has a sweet, earthy flavor and vibrant color.
+You can use frozen ube, or even purple sweet potatoes as a substitute—they’re very similar in taste.
+If using ube halaya, reduce the sugar by ¼ cup.

 Len